 What a great opportunity to work with a community artist!
 Grade 10 Student, Caledonia Secondary

 I want to do it again!
 Mother-Daughter Painting Team, Terrace Art Gallery

 It was fun challenging myself and completing the project.
 Thank you.
 Grade 11 Student, Caledonia Secondary

-Students are given the opportunity to create with paint, fabric, paper - adding various mediums and textures in the classroom to create a composition that appeals to them - realistic or abstract.
+Students are given the opportunity to create with paint, fabric and paper, adding various mediums and textures in the classroom to create a composition that appeals to them - realistic or abstract.
 This project allows students to "think outside the box" and branch out from the often "paint on canvas/paper".
-Supplies and examples are brought into the classroom for students to discuss, feel, and experiment with.
+Supplies and examples are brought into the classroom for students to discuss, feel and experiment with.
 Students soon learn to "look" for what will work to complete their image(s) without the restrictions of paint mediums alone.
 The results are fun and surprising and absolutely unique!

 Laura worked with three Grade 10/11/12 classes at Caledonia Senior Secondary in Terrace, BC to create self-portraits.
 The choice of wood panels was decided upon by the teacher and artist to keep the project uniform.
 By exploring personal identity and the interconnectedness of the individual to art history and various art forms, each of the 60 students completed finished forms that they were proud of.
 These works hung in two public locations where the students shared their plans and demos of becoming comfortable working with facial proportions, working in and onto wood as a medium, and sharing their experience in artist statements.